 The past 20 years has proven to be exciting, challenging and rewarding.
 We’ve been privileged to work with some of the greatest individuals through interdepartmental collaborations at WSU.
 Our accomplishments are a direct result of the support and encouragement that we’ve received from WSU leadership and we are proud to represent the university through our work.
-We remain dedicated to our clients, committed to our students through providing our students with the best applied learning opportunities and enthusiastic towards the discovery that the next 20 years will bring.
+We remain dedicated to our clients, committed to our students through applied learning opportunities and enthusiastic towards the discovery that the next 20 years will bring.

 T3 Celebrates 20 Years